 Do their employees work at their office or do they outsource the work?
-Who is it that will manage your individual account, because it is important for you to know who is behind the work for your brand and how they are being monitored, what their individual experience and knowledge is.
+Who is it that will manage your individual account, because it is important for you to know who is behind the work for your brand.

 We all make mistakes – but when it is your brand on the line are you confident of your agency’s ability to cope and make the right choices.

 Ask what brands the agency has worked with and is currently working with.
 Important to check their pedigree, but also to make sure that they are not working with a competitor.
 And of course there should be current and past examples of their work that you can review.

 5) How Will You Measure The Performance Of Your Social Media Efforts?

 The agency you hire to manage your social media activities should be able to present and explain to you your key performance indicators.